TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

 The experimental results are shown in Table \ref{tab:7}.
 First, $MPC_6$ exhibits the best performance, while $MPC_1$ performs the worst.
 It suggests that all meta-paths contribute to the subgraph representation, enabling the technique subgraph embeddings to retain more contextual information.
 This result also underscores the complexity of APT attacks.
 Second, $MPC_5$ outperforms $MPC_4$, and $MPC_4$ outperforms $MPC_3$.
 It suggests that “registry” is superior to “socket” and “socket” is superior to “file” in terms of providing effective information for APT tactic / technique recognition.

 In the third experiment, we try to evaluate the impact of the technique subgraph sampling on the final recognition performance.
 The experiment results are shown in Table \ref{tab:8}.
-First, it can be found that the performance of \textit{Sampled\_Graph} is significantly superior to \textit{Raw\_Graph}.
+First, it can be found that the performance of \textit{Sampled\_Graph} is significantly superior to \textit{Raw\_Graph} (especially TechACC and SubACC).
 This is because the original provenance graph samples without sampling are usually significantly larger than technique subgraphs.
 The vast majority of the nodes of an original provenance graph sample are noises (i.e., benign nodes).
 When computing the similarity between two samples, even the attention mechanism would assign higher weights to NOIs, the vast majority of benign nodes would still greatly disturb the similarity matching on malicious parts.
-Second, there is a performance gap of APT technique recognition between \textit{True\_Graph} and \textit{Sampled\_Graph}.
+Second, there is still a slight performance gap of APT technique recognition between \textit{True\_Graph} and \textit{Sampled\_Graph}.
 By analysing the experiment results, we find that the performance gap primarily stems from the imprecise technique subgraph sampling results.
-Note that the performance gap of APT tactic recognition is small, which indicates that APT tactic recognition is a much easier task even with the imprecise technique subgraphs.